becarpenter/getapr/ProofOfConcept.md

 2. Periodically garbage-collect `_da_list`, by deleting the oldest ones (but not the ATLAS probes or the default gateways).

 The `_monitor` thread also generates log output when logging is enabled.
+Its main loop is repeated every ten seconds.

 ### Get Address Pairs Function

 The user of `get_addr_pairs()` may supply either an IP address or an FQDN.
 The function returns an ordered list of suggested source and destination address pairs, in a format easily used for standard socket calls.
 If the user provides an FQDN, the code uses `getaddrinfo()` to perform DNS lookup and build a list of destination addresses (DAs).
 If the user provides an IP address, the list will contain only that DA.
-In either case,

-For each such DA, the code then checks if it is in `_da_list`.
+In either case, for each listed DA, the code checks if it is in `_da_list`.

  - If it is present, the code checks `_pair_list` and extracts all listed address pairs with this DA; these are added to the list to be returned to the caller of `get_addr_pairs()`.
 In this case, the user will receive a list of (SA, DA) pairs which have already been tested successfully.